evmos/docs/docs/develop/build-a-dApp/build-smart-contracts/build-smart-contracts.md

 ## Evmos features

-The core protocol team is continously building features that enhance the experience of smart contract developers on Evmos.
+The core protocol team is continuously building features that enhance the experience of smart contract developers on Evmos.
-Head over to our mainnet sections to learn more about these functionlitues, e.g. how to earn a [revenue](../../mainnet/index.md#revenue) with your smart contract or [register your ERC-20](../../mainnet/index.md#token-registration) token to be used cross-chain.
+Head over to our Mainnet sections to learn more about these functionalities, e.g. how to earn [revenue](../../mainnet/index.md#revenue) with your smart contract or [register your ERC-20](../../mainnet/index.md#token-registration) token to be used cross-chain.